Find your cheapest way to buy a house

 6. Buying a foreclosure or short sale home

-There aren’t nearly as many cheap, good–qualify foreclosure or short sale homes on the market as there once were.
-But there are still good deals to be had if you search for them.
+There aren’t nearly as many cheap, good-qualify foreclosure or short sale homes on the market as there once were.
+But there are still good deals to be had if you search for them online or by looking for realty signs in your target area.

 If the home fails to sell through a short sale or if the bank chooses to skip that step, the property is foreclosed.
 The lender seizes ownership, evicts the occupiers, and usually offers the home for sale by auction.